American Civil War – The Blue & The Gray

 Tour Overview

-Discover key battlefield sites of the southern states of the USA, as well as visiting renowned museums relating to the American Civil War.
+• Discover key battlefield sites throughout the southern states, as well as visiting some of the most important museums related to the subject on this brand new battlefield tour.

 Itinerary